aslicu/Video-Action-Classification/README.md

 List of video clips for training and testing inside `train.txt`and `test.txt` respectively.
 Video data should be stored inside `.../workplace/UCF101_Train/videos` and `.../workplace/UCF101_Test/videos`

+Note: Provided `train.txt` and `test.txt` files correspond to the official split 1 of the UCF-101 dataset.
+These can be modified to accommodate custom splits for semi-supervised learning experiments.
+Additionally, semi-supervised splits following the Semi-supervised splits based on [VideoSSL](https://arxiv.org/abs/2003.00197) also shared.

 ### Checkpoints
 The trained models, used to produce the numbers in the paper, can be downloaded here.